 - Check the signal strength, call quality and sound.

 - Check the battery .

-The devices reviewed here and the guide are just to tell you how to choose your headset, and what to expect from it.
-Each of the headsets reviewed are good for certain types of lifestyle, while others may find them unusable.
+The devices reviewed here and the guide is just to tell you how to choose your headset, and what to expect from it.
+Each of the headsets reviewed is good for certain types of lifestyle, while others may find them unusable.
 For instance, the Jawbone Era is easily the best mono bluetooth headset, but its price will make a music enthusiast wonder if it’s worth the price.
 Thus, once you have read the guide, you can choose the headset that best suits your needs.